gloebit/unity-gloebit/README.md

 Gloebit API
 ===========

-These methods are available on static singleton object:
+These methods are available on the static singleton object:

 ```C#
 Gloebit.gloebit